-From a conservation perspective, Our results sustain the importance to maintain the environmental integrity of these streams.
-Environmental modification, like land use affect directly on water characteristics (e.g Ph), that can promote a depauperating of fish lineages and great impact the capacity of these communities to respond to environmental modification (ref aqui).
-Also, the proliferation of small hydroelectric plants (PCHs) comprises another threat to these communities (ref), since one of the main modification is related to the alteration of water velocity, and, as shown by our analysis, this factor comprises an important characteristic to maintain the lineages variation along streams, and, consequently, the variation of functional strategies associated with these lineages.
+From a conservation perspective, our results sustain the importance to maintain the environmental integrity of these streams.
+Environmental modification, like land use affect directly on water characteristics (e.g Ph), that can promote a depauperation of fish lineages and exert great impact on the capacity of these communities to respond to environmental modification (ref aqui).
+Also, the proliferation of small hydroelectric plants (PCHs) comprises another threat to these communities (ref), since one of the main modification hydropower plants is related to the alteration of water velocity, and, as shown by our analysis, this factor comprises an important characteristic to maintain the lineages variation along streams, and, consequently, the variation of functional strategies associated with these lineages.

-We conclude by stressing the importance to consider different dimensions of biodiversity in community studies, joint with the distinction among the components of variation in beta diversity (nestedness and trunover), since they are affected in different ways by environmental and biogeographical factors and allows to identify the main drivers of community assembly.
+We conclude by stressing the importance to consider different dimensions of biodiversity in community studies, joint with the distinction among the components of variation in beta diversity (nestedness and turnover), since they are affected in different ways by environmental and biogeographical factors and allow to identify the main drivers of community assembly.
 Furthermore, we reveal that a combination of phylogenetic habitat filtering, biogeographical factors and species sorting are the most probable mechanisms structuring both the taxonomic and phylogenetic composition of headwater stream fish communities in Paraná and Paraguay basins.

-Conclusion

-The present work represents a step forward in relation to that developed by Valerio et al. (2007) by include the investigation of historical factors influencing the assembly of the stream fish communities in the Paraná and Paraguay basins.

 Acknowledgements

 The authors thank FUNDECT (Process: 489/02) and UEMS for financial support, and Flávio C. T. Lima (Museu de Zoologia da Universidade de São Paulo) for taxonomic help.
 Dagmar Frisch corrected the English text.